djha-skin/roswell-sbcl.vim/README.md

 # Compiler Plugin for Common Lisp in Vim

-This repo contains compiler configuration for (n)vim's quickfix list when using Roswell and SBCL.
-The compiler assumes you have a `*.ros` file as your entrypoint in the root directory of your repository, as described in the blog post [Release Common Lisp on Your First Day](https://blog.djha.skin/blog/release-common-lisp-on-your-first-day/).
+This repo contains compiler configuration for (n)vim's quickfix list when using Roswell with SBCL or SBCL by itself.
+The compiler assumes that you either have a `*.asd` file in the current working directory, or that you have a `*.ros` file as your entrypoint in the root directory of your repository, as described in my blog post [Release Common Lisp on Your First Day](https://blog.djha.skin/blog/release-common-lisp-on-your-first-day/).
 It also assumes you use SBCL with roswell.
-Tweaks are possible, easy even.
-If you don't use roswell, you should be able to adjust `makeprg` accordingly and it should still work.

 ## But this isn't perfect.